kshetline/json6/README.md

 <script src="https://unpkg.com/TODO-update-link/dist/index.min.js"></script>
 ```

-This will create a global `JSON6` variable.
+This will create a global `JSONZ` variable.

 ## API
-The JSON6 API is compatible with the [JSON API].
+The JSON-Z API is compatible with the [JSON API].

 [JSON API]:
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON

-### JSON6.parse()
+### JSONZ.parse()
-Parses a JSON6 string, constructing the JavaScript value or object described by
+Parses a JSON-Z string, constructing the JavaScript value or object described by
 the string.
 An optional reviver function can be provided to perform a
 transformation on the resulting object before it is returned.

 #### Syntax
-    JSON6.parse(text[, reviver])
+    JSONZ.parse(text[, reviver])

 #### Parameters
-- `text`: The string to parse as JSON6.
+- `text`: The string to parse as JSON-Z.
 - `reviver`: If a function, this prescribes how the value originally produced by
   parsing is transformed, before being returned.

 #### Return value
-The object corresponding to the given JSON6 text.
+The object corresponding to the given JSON-Z text.

-### JSON6.stringify()
+### JSONZ.stringify()
-Converts a JavaScript value to a JSON6 string, optionally replacing values if a
+Converts a JavaScript value to a JSON-Z string, optionally replacing values if a
 replacer function is specified, or optionally including only the specified
 properties if a replacer array is specified.

 #### Syntax
-    JSON6.stringify(value[, replacer[, space]])
+    JSONZ.stringify(value[, replacer[, space]])
-    JSON6.stringify(value[, options])
+    JSONZ.stringify(value[, options])

 #### Parameters
-- `value`: The value to convert to a JSON6 string.
+- `value`: The value to convert to a JSON-Z string.
 - `replacer`: A function that alters the behavior of the stringification
   process, or an array of String and Number objects that serve as a whitelist
   for selecting/filtering the properties of the value object to be included in
-  the JSON6 string.
+  the JSON-Z string.
 If this value is null or not provided, all properties of the
-  object are included in the resulting JSON6 string.
+  object are included in the resulting JSON-Z string.
 - `space`: A String or Number object that's used to insert white space into the
-  output JSON6 string for readability purposes.
+  output JSON-Z string for readability purposes.
 If this is a Number, it
   indicates the number of space characters to use as white space; this number is
   capped at 10 (if it is greater, the value is just 10).
 Values less than 1
   indicate that no space should be used.
 If this is a String, the string (or the